markhmwong/EveryTime/Update.md

 # Update Log

-### To do
+## To do (Priority list)
-Clean up each file
-    - Progress
-        - AboutViewController (done)
-        - Cells (maybe not as i'm redesigning the entire view into a modal sheet)
-        - MainViewController (done)
-        - Separate timer
-        - RecipeViewController (headerview done)
-- App review
-- sharing
 - taptic feedback
+    - start/stop
+    - cell selection
+    - buttons
 - add recipe tableview white
-- about view controller add table view (need to push content for each cell)
+- email feedback (in info)
+- the entire adding process
+- pause button now in recipe view
+- moved add recipe into settings
+- swipe to reset step

+## To do in near future (not a priority)
+- settings button on main view
+- section headers for info page
-- pills for start stop. ( inprogress)
+- notifications for recipes toggle
+- themes

-## Version Features
+## Planned Version Features

 - clean up code 1.1.5
-- redo the add step/add recipe UI 1.1.5
+- redo the add step/add recipe UI 1.2
-- swipe to reset (mainview cell and recipeview cell)

 - apple watch 1.2
 - be able to pause in the recipe detail view 1.2